 The auditor's task is to verify the accounting, financial statements, report of activities, report of the Board of Directors, and administration.
-The auditor assesses whether the financial statements give a true and fair view of the company's results and its financial position at the end of the financial year.
-The company's financial year is the calendar year.
+The auditor assesses whether the financial statements give a true and fair view of the Company's results and its financial position at the end of the financial year.
+The Company's financial year is the calendar year.
 The audit also involves examining the consolidated financial statements.
 The parent company's auditor must ensure that the auditors of each of the companies belonging to the Group have properly conducted their audits.
 The auditor presents the auditor's to the Annual General Meeting every year.

-The company has one auditor, which must be a public accounting firm authorised by the Finnish Central Chamber of Commerce.
-The auditor must be independent of the company.
+The Company has one auditor, which shall be a public accounting firm authorised by the Central Chamber of Commerce.
+The auditor must be independent of the Company.
 The auditor is chosen by the Annual General Meeting.
-The Annual General Meeting on 11 April 2017 chose PricewaterhouseCoopers Oy (PWC) as auditor of the parent company, and authorised public accountant Juha Toppinen as the principal auditor.
-Auditing of accounts of foreign subsidiaries belonging to Ponsse Group for 2017 was arranged in accordance with the laws and other regulations of each country, but under the guidance of the company and PWC.
+The Annual General Meeting on 3 April 2019 chose PricewaterhouseCoopers Oy (PwC) as the auditor of the parent company, and authorised public accountant Juha Toppinen as the principal auditor.
+Auditing of accounts of foreign subsidiaries belonging to Ponsse Group has been arranged in accordance with the laws and other regulations of each country, but under the guidance of the Company and PwC.

-In 2017, the Group's auditing costs amounted to EUR 131,550.
-The auditing fee paid to the company's auditing firm for the year, PricewaterhouseCoopers Oy, was EUR 52,000.
-PwC was paid a fee of EUR 72,552 for services not directly related to the audit: certificates and statements (EUR 2,600), tax advice (EUR 3,384), and other fees (EUR 66,568).
-Other auditing companies were paid a total of EUR 61,222.
-This amount consisted of an auditing fee (EUR 30,050), certificates and statements (EUR 0), tax advice (EUR 10,882), and other fees (EUR 20,290).
+In 2019, the Group's auditing costs amounted to EUR 151,025.
+The auditing fee paid to the Company's auditing firm for the year, PricewaterhouseCoopers Oy, was EUR 53,208.
+Companies belonging to the PwC chain were paid a fee of EUR 28,325 for services not directly related to auditing: certificates and statements (EUR 1,778), tax advice (EUR 5,481), and other fees (EUR 21,066).
+Other auditing companies were paid a total of EUR 87,062.
+This amount consisted of an auditing fee (EUR 32,630), certificates and statements (EUR 3,781), tax advice (EUR 13,541), and other fees (EUR 37,110).